Oregon High School (Wisconsin)

 Oregon High School (OHS) is a high school located in Oregon, Wisconsin in the United States.
 It is part of the Oregon School District.
 Student enrollment is 1233.
 It is a member of the Badger Conference.
 The current building was constructed in the 1960s to replace the original building built in 1922.
 OHS was later remodeled in 2017 including athletic facilities and an academic wing..

+Athletics

+Oregon's athletic teams are called the Panthers, and the school has been affiliated with the Badger Conference since 1977.